 - when the cancellation period ended, the magistrate or VicRoads lets you get another licence on the condition that you have an interlock fitted to your vehicle for a period of time.

-Note: Drivers who are caught drink driving after 30 September 2014 and who are disqualified from driving will only be able to get a licence on the condition that they have an interlock fitted to your vehicle for at least six months.
+Note: Drivers who are caught drink driving after 30 September 2014 and who are disqualified from driving will only be able to get a licence on the condition that they have an interlock fitted to their vehicle for at least six months.

 Alcohol interlock exemption on medical grounds

-From 1 October 2014, a driver will be able to apply for an interlock exemption from VicRoads The person will need to get a report from a registered specialist health practitioner giving details about why their health condition means that they will not be able to use an alcohol interlock.
+From 1 October 2014, a driver will be able to apply for an interlock exemption from VicRoads.
+The person will need to get a report from a registered specialist health practitioner giving details about why their health condition means that they will not be able to use an alcohol interlock.
 Drivers who are exempt must still have zero BAC when they are driving.

 VicRoads may require the person to be tested to see if they are fit to drive at all.